radiovisual/functional-programming-resources/Readme.md

   - [Practical Functional Javascript with Ramda](http://developer.telerik.com/featured/practical-functional-javascript-ramda/)
   - [The Philosophy of Ramda](http://fr.umio.us/the-philosophy-of-ramda/)
 - [functionaljs](http://functionaljs.com/) A functional JavaScript library.
 It facilitates currying and point-free / tacit programming and this methodology has been adhered to from the ground up.
-- [immutable.js](https://github.com/facebook/immutable-js) Not entirely-functional, but shares a lot of the same concepts with functional design, namely the immutability of data.
 - [lodash](http://lodash.com) - A utility library delivering consistency, customization, performance, & extras.
 A better and faster Underscore.js.
 - [Mout](http://moutjs.com) - Utility library with the biggest difference between other existing solutions is that you can choose to load only the modules/functions that you need, no extra overhead.
 - [mori](http://swannodette.github.io/mori/) - A library for using ClojureScript's persistent data structures and supporting API from the comfort of vanilla JavaScript.